stephenwhitmarsh/EpiCode/README.md

  _"Cellular excitability and neuronal network dynamics", ICM, Paris_

 ## Goals
- * Make analyses easier by providing high-level functions for common analyses on our data
+ * Make analyses easier by providing high-level functions for common analyses on our data.
  * Increase robustness and automatization of our analyses.
  * Develop and share code and analysis pipelines that are common between research projects.
  * Make analysis pipelines and parameters visible and comparable between projects.